ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 the `yield`ed arguments are multi-assigned to `i`.
 Here there's only one variable on the left hand side, so it does not look like multi assignment.
 But if there are two or more variables, it would a little more look like it.
-For instance, @Hash#each@ is an repeated operation on the pairs of keys and values, so usually we call it like this:
+For instance, `Hash#each` is an repeated operation on the pairs of keys and values, so usually we call it like this:

 ```TODO-lang